andriyadi/AzureIoTHubMQTTClient/README.md

 * `[YOUR_DEVICE_ID]`
 * `[YOUR_DEVICE_KEY]`

+In the example sketch I use [NTPClientLib](https://github.com/gmag11/NtpClient) in order to get the real timestamp.
+Follow NTPClientLib instruction to use it.

-Upload the sketch to your ESP8266 board, of course I'll recommend to use my company's ESP8266-based dev board: [ESPectro](http://makestro.com/espectro).
+Upload the sketch to your ESP8266 board.
+Of course I'll recommend to use my company's ESP8266-based dev board: [ESPectro](http://makestro.com/espectro), it will make your maker life easier :P

-And (hopefully) you're good to go.
+And after that, (hopefully) you're good to go.
+Hey, would be great if you can connect a temperature sensor as the sketch is about reading temperature data and publish it to Azure IoT Hub.
+I use BMP180 and [Adafruit's BMP085/BMP180 library](https://github.com/adafruit/Adafruit-BMP085-Library).
+You can change `#define USE_BMP180` to `0` if you don't have the sensor and let the random on your side.

 Enjoy!